Meet Mayleen Cortez

 More About Me

 In my free time, I enjoy spending time with friends or family.
 My husband and I like watching movies and shows together... although we have pretty different tastes so choosing what to watch is not always easy.
-Lately, we've been watching Winning Time: The Rise of the Lakers Dynasty, Malcom in the Middle, and This Fool.
-We recently watched Barbie and Teenage Mutant Ninja Turtles: Mutant Mayhem in theaters.
+Lately, we've been watching Fresh off the Boat, Atlanta, and Curb Your Enthusiasm.
+We recently watched Inside Out 2, Deadpool & Wolverine, and Alien: Romulus in theaters.

 I also really enjoy singing and karaoke!
 I can easily spend several hours singing to karaoke on YouTube when no one is home.
-You'll find me jamming to Disney songs, random musical theatre songs from musicals I've never seen, Tori Kelly, Little Mix, Harry Styles, Nobigdyl. and more!
+You'll find me jamming to Disney songs, random musical theatre songs from musicals I've never seen, Tori Kelly, Little Mix, Sabrina Carpenter, Nobigdyl. and more!

-I also like to dance, go on walks, weight train, and listen to audio books or podcasts, such as "If Books Could Kill", "Maintenance Phase", and "Mathematically Uncensored."
-I love like trying new foods.
-I'm working on perfecting my cooking skills with Salvadoran classics like pupusas, pollo guisado, mojarra frita and platanos fritos.
+I also like to dance, go on walks, weight train, and listen to audio books or podcasts, such as "If Books Could Kill" and "Maintenance Phase."
+Lately I've been reading The Dark Forest by Liu Cixin and listening to Wool by Hugh Howey.
+I recently finished The Hate U Give by Angie Thomas and Demystifying Disability by Emily Ladau.
+I also love trying new foods and am working on perfecting my cooking skills with Salvadoran classics like pupusas, pollo guisado, mojarra frita and platanos fritos.
 On Sunday mornings you can sometimes find me singing with the Contemporary Music team at my church Christ Chapel in Ithaca, NY.

 Memberships